KaiCee2010/web-design-challenge/README.md

 ### Latitude Website

-Here is the live link to the website:[Latitude Website](https://kaicee2010.github.io/web-design-challenge/WebVisualizations/index.html)
+Here is the live link to the website: [Latitude Website](https://kaicee2010.github.io/web-design-challenge/WebVisualizations/index.html)

 The Latitude website contains the following pages:
 - Latitude (index.html)